georgepaterson/coding-conventions/README.md

 ### Variable declarations

-Variables should be declared before use to prevent hoisting.
+Variables should be declared before use to prevent hoisting and declared as close as possible to where you will use them.

 Variables should be declared with a lower case letter and the identifier should have semantic value.